Test automation is an extremely large and complex topic, wouldn’t you agree?

 Anyways, if you can’t automate 100% of the application, that means that you will need some sort of manual testing to validate the uncovered portions.

-Second, UI automation is too flaky, too hard to write, and too hard to maintain to get over 25% test coverage…
+Second, UI automation is too flaky, too hard to write, and too hard to maintain to get over 25% code coverage…

 This is based on experience and is an approximation… I don’t have any hard data on this.